meltemod/mysite/content/authors/admin/_index.md

 - Visitors
 ---

 I am a computational social scientist at [Pew Research Center](https://www.pewresearch.org/)'s [Data Labs](https://www.pewresearch.org/methods/about-data-labs/) Team.
+With a PhD in Sociology and MAs in Economics and Sociology, I have over 10 years of experience in conducting social science research, data analysis, and visualization.

+My research interests include digital technology, social media use, and the relationship between social interaction and cultural formation.

+My research publications at Pew are [available online](https://www.pewresearch.org/staff/meltem-odabas/).

+My academic publications appeared in *Addiction*, *American Behavioral Scientist*, *PLoS ONE*, and *Social Media + Society*, among other outlets.

 I previously worked as a postdoctoral researcher of Sociology and Computational Social Science at [Indiana University Bloomington, Department of Sociology](https://sociology.indiana.edu/index.html).

-My research focuses on studying behavior from a social network perspective, with particular areas of interest in social interaction in online platforms and health behaviors.
-My academic publications appeared in *Addiction*, *American Behavioral Scientist*, *PLoS ONE*, and *Social Media + Society*, among other outlets.

 I received my MA and PhD in Sociology from the [University of Arizona](https://sociology.arizona.edu/), and by BA and MA in Economics from [Boğaziçi University](https://econ.boun.edu.tr/).